Sharanc25/Elements/Thesis/README.txt

 Faster Rendering of LaTeX:
-1. Use graphics extension after every image file added (or) use \DeclareGraphicsExtensions{.jpg,.eps,.png}
+1. Use graphics extension after every image file added (or) use \DeclareGraphicsExtensions{.jpg,.eps,.png}.
+The first name will be searched first.

 Photos (Folder) Contains:
 Photos of samples with a reference scale.